 7. Skyfall (2012)

 Arguably, any James Bond film should be added to our infinite lists of films to watch.
 They’re classics.
-And of course, our favourite has to be Skyfall, possibly for the Scottish scenery, but we also love the gripping storyline and slick spy drama.
+And of course, our favourite has to be Skyfall, not just for the Scottish scenery; we also love the gripping storyline and slick spy drama.
 Bond flees to Scotland (where he spent some of his childhood) to escape the bad guy in this film.
 This section of the movie is filmed in Glen Coe, one of Scotland’s many incredible landscapes.

 Do you have a favourite feel good film set and filmed in Scotland?
 Tell us in the comments below.